Probability identities for HAVING aggregate comparisons under independence #

 Instances For

-MIN factorisation under independence.
+MIN factorization under independence.

 COUNT (Poisson-binomial) recurrence #